 The force’s verified Twitter account has 1.22 million followers and is used to update the public, the media and other stakeholders on news and important incident updates.
 Scotland Yard said the hack was linked to a provider of a MyNewsDesk account, an online service the force uses to issue press releases and other content.
 The force has since apologised to its followers and insisted the security issues did not affect the Met's IT infrastructure.

 1) Provide individual login credentials

 Providing employees with individual login credentials to use corporate social media accounts is an essential step to ensure an organisation’s social media accounts remain secure.
-A social media management platform like CrowdControlHQ provides this capability. and ensures that if any inappropriate content or confidential is posted then you will know who was responsible.
+A social media management platform like CrowdControlHQ provides this capability and ensures that if any inappropriate content or confidential information is posted, you will know who was responsible.